codefresh-io/docs.codefresh.io/_docs/new-helm/helm-releases-management.md

 ## Helm GUI actions

-From the main release screen you have some additional actions.
+From the main release screen, you have some additional actions.

 You can issue a [Helm test](https://github.com/kubernetes/helm/blob/master/docs/chart_tests.md){:target="_blank"} by clicking on the 'Run Test' button on the desired chart row.